cysouw/diathesis/text/c12_zuInfinitive.md

 ### [ N | – ] *sein+zu‑In­fi­ni­tiv* Impersonal {#sec:zuinfinitive-sein-impersonal}

 The *sein+zu‑In­fi­ni­tiv* construction is typically used with transitive verbs as a passive with modal meaning expressing obligation or possibility (see [@sec:zuinfinitiv-sein-passive]).
 With intransitive verbs such a passive would lead to an impersonal construction, but this seems to be very rare [contrary to the claim in @holl2010: 18].
 The example given by Holl is doubtful [@next a].
 A better example is *anhalten* [@next b].
-In both examples the removed subject is not replaces by a valency-simulating pronoun *es*.
+In both examples the removed subject is not replaced by a valency-simulating pronoun *es*.

 ::: ex
-- Ab 22 Uhr ist zu schlafen.^[[@holl2010: 18]]
+- Ab 22 Uhr ist zu schlafen.^[@holl2010: 18]
 - Zum Schutz von ein- und aussteigenden Fahrgästen ist langsam zu fahren und nötigenfalls anzuhalten.^[~~DWDS~~: o.
 A.: Verkehrskunde für die Führerscheinklassen 1-3--4, Remagen: Verkehrs-Verl.
 1965, S. 109.]
 :::